 Travel tips for the novice or pro

-The key to staying safe overseas is often in the preparation – if you follow these safety tips and prepare ahead of your trip, then a happy trip should come naturally.
+The key to staying safe overseas is often in the preparation.
+Follow these safety tips to prepare ahead of your trip, and a happy trip should come naturally.

-Chubb Travel Insurance offers single trip and annual plans depending on your needs and budget, and includes cover for families.
-Baggage protection and journey cancellation are included on our Travel Superior and Plus plans and medical expenses is a standard across all plans.
-If you are a frequent traveller, consider getting an annual travel insurance plan for cost saving and fuss free travel
+Chubb Travel Insurance offers single-trip and annual-multi-trip plans depending on your needs and budget, and includes cover for families.
+Baggage protection and journey cancellation are included on our Travel Superior and Plus plans and cover for emergency medical expenses is a standard across all of them.
+If you’re a frequent traveller, consider purchasing an annual-multi-trip travel plan for cost-effective and fuss-free travel.

 3. Passport and important documents

 Ensure that your passport is in good condition (e.g. lamination is intact, pages are not torn or missing) before departure.
-A passport, which appears to have been tampered with, could cause you a great deal of inconvenience at a foreign airport, including refusal of entry.
+A passport that appears to have been tampered with could cause you a great deal of inconvenience (including refusal of entry) at a foreign airport.

-Take all necessary precautions to safeguard your passport and other identification documents, travel tickets, money, travellers' cheques, credit cards and insurance documents.
-As a safeguard, try not to carry these items together.
-There is a risk of being left entirely without identification and funds in case of theft or loss.
-Leave a copy of your documentation at home with a family member or friend and make sure someone knows your itinerary.
+Take all necessary precautions to safeguard your passport and other ID documents, travel tickets, money, travellers' cheques, credit cards and insurance documents.
+As a safety measure, avoid carrying these items together, as a loss or theft could leave you entirely without identification and funds.
+Leave copies of your documentation and itinerary with someone at home to be safe.

-Get travel money before you get to your destination, as this will often get you the most for your hard earned money.
-When you do exchange, try to take a mixture of currency and travellers cheques with you.
+Get your foreign currency before you get to your destination, as this will often give you the most value for money.
+When you do exchange, try to take a mixture of currency and travellers’ cheques with you.

-To keep your travel money safe on holiday, it’s worth carrying a waist bag or pouch underneath your clothes, but keep some money separate so that you don’t need to draw attention to it too often.
-Many hotels will also have a locked safe in which you can keep passports etc. If money and valuables are stolen you will need to make a report at the local police station.
-Chubb Assistance will be able to guide you through this process.
+To keep your travel money safe, it’s worth carrying a waist bag or pouch underneath your clothes, but keep some money separate to avoid drawing attention to it.
+Many hotels also have a locked safe in which you can keep passports etc. If money and valuables are stolen, you will need to report it at the local police station.
+Chubb Assistance can guide you through this process.

 Make sure you have sufficient funds to last you during your stay.
-Some countries will require you to prove that you have the financial means to support you and your family whilst you are overseas.
+Some countries require you to prove your financial means for supporting you and your family while visiting.

-Make sure you have durable, easily visible luggage tags on every item.
-Just remember, if your luggage tags have your address on them, then carry your house keys separately!
+Last, but not least, make sure you have durable, easily visible luggage tags on every item.
+And remember, if your luggage tags have your address on them, carry your house keys separately!

-With all of this preparation you will be able to relax and enjoy yourself!
-Have a good trip!
+After all this preparation, one thing’s for certain: you’ll be able to relax and enjoy yourself.
+Have a good trip.